joannakl/cs102/projects/project2.markdown

 __From the point of view of this assignment, a valid row in the data set MUST contain the _headline_, _text_ and _links_ values.
 Any rows that do not contain these two values should be quietly ignored by the program.__

+You can (and should) use the `CSV` class listed in the Appendix to help you with parsing the input file.

 </div> </div></div>